 Seriously, though, whoever wrote that heating collagen negates its health benefits seems not to realize that collagen needs to be broken down quite a bit in order to be digestible.
 The fancy term for breaking down collagen into digestible bits is hydrolysis, and that’s why CB Supplements contains hydrolyzed collagen not pieces of skin and chunks of bone.

-Since we sell multi collagen protein, are we biased?
-Maybe, but this debate is just understanding science and chemistry.
+Since we sell multi collagen supplements, are we biased?
+Maybe, but this debate is just about understanding science and chemistry.
 We encourage you to continue the research around this debate, we think you’ll agree with us.

 What Temperature does collagen break down?

-- The temperature where collagen simply breaks down (so it can be digested)
+- Break down.
+The temperature where collagen simply breaks down — so it can be digested.

-- The temperature where collagen is destroyed (and benefits negated)
+- Destroyed.
+The temperature where collagen is destroyed — and benefits negated.